High-Value Load Testing: Accelerating Time-to-Market

 Many services can be used to generate simulated traffic load, but most of these services can’t see inside the applications they are testing.
 On their own, these are called black box tests.
-This leaves the most of the value of the test unrealized.
+This leaves most of the value of the test unrealized.
 The results of a white box test include detailed performance data collected from all of the individual servers being stressed by the test.
-The lack of internal application insight leaves the most of the value of these tests unrealized.
+The lack of internal application insight leaves most of the value of these tests unrealized.
 The results of a white box test include detailed performance data collected from all of the individual servers being stressed by the test.

 The results of a white box test include information such as detailed performance data collected from all of the individual servers being tested.
 This added layer of analysis provides critical value to your feature testing.